 - a.
 Approves the future model of carers services as detailed in this report. - b.
 Approves the preferred option (A) for provision of carers services as detailed in this report. - c.
 Approves the commencement of a competitive tender process to procure the commissioned element of Option A, as detailed in this Report. - d.
-Delegates approval for the contract to be awarded and entered in to with the successful provider (s), following the competitive tender process to the Director of Health and Care.
+Delegates approval for the contract to be awarded and entered in to with the successful provider(s), following the competitive tender process to the Director for Health and Care and the Director for Families and Communities.

-Report of the Director of Health and Care and the Deputy Chief Executive and Director for Families and Communities
+Report of the Director for Health and Care and the Deputy Chief Executive and Director for Families and Communities